Are VPNs Legal to Use? (Hint: It Depends Where You Are)

 Internet speed

 It’s normal to experience slower internet speeds with a VPN, but you likely don’t want a service that completely halts your internet usage.
-Check reviews to see which VPN services might have the least impact on your internet speed.
-Keep in mind that if you already have slow internet, it’s still going to be slow with a VPN.
+Check reviews to see which VPN services have the least impact on your internet speed.
+Keep in mind that if you already have slow internet, it will still be slow with a VPN.

 Security